evmts/tevm-monorepo/CONTRIBUTING.md

 Fixtures in [src/fixtures](./src/fixtures/) exist both for the vitest tests and also can be loaded in watch mode.

-Best way to debug a bug or implement a new feature is to first add a new fixture to use in test or dev server
+The best way to debug a bug or implement a new feature is to first add a new fixture to use in test or dev server

 Some fixtures are expected to error and the dev server will succeed if they do error.
 Which fixtures should error is configured in [scripts/runFixture.ts](./scripts/runFixture.ts)